reshinto/reshinto.github.io/docs/languageSpecific/java/readme.md

   @Override  // use this even if it is not required for 2 benefits: take adv of compiler check, easier to read public void whoAmI() {
     System.out.println("I a John");
-  }
+    System.out.println(super.isAlive);  // use super to get parent's attributes or methods }
 }